 Sixth, there has been a "re-worlding" of the traditional African cosmos so that it is presented as having been essentially secular before the advent of Christianity.
 In this view, the spiritual aspects of African Religion are de-emphasized while its anthropocentric values are exaggerated.
 It is argued that Africans lived to fulfill life here on earth with little regard for the hereafter.
 This world, it is said, was the scene of life's drama, and this drama was played out in both the natural and supernatural spheres since the cosmos is composite.
 Health and prosperity in this world thus became the chief pursuits of life.
 While this may not be altogether true, it is a fact that no human society, belief, or ideology lacks some anthropocentric consideration for life, not even Christianity in its purest form.
 The fact is that most people live their lives "struggling" to obtain as many earthly goods and achieve as much worldly success as possible.
-While doing this, Africans believed that any moral breaches they might commit along the way would be punished by the ancestors.
-Even those who argue for an anthropocentric African cosmos do not completely deny the critical role that ancestor belief has played in ensuring that moral principles were respected in the community.
-Moreover, as people grow older, spirituality often becomes a priority.
+While doing this, Africans believed that any moral breaches they

-traditional community, those who do not represent the church well are hardly sent on exile in order to keep the sanctity of the church.
+&lt;sup>67 Pastor William F. Kumuyi of the Deeper Life Bible Church has consistently preached that many people who call themselves Christians in the church are really sinners.
+Unfortunately, unlike the traditional community, those who do not represent the church well are hardly sent on exile in order to keep the sanctity of the church.

-Ferdinand, C. Ezekwonna, African Communitarian Ethic: The Basis for the Moral Conscience and Autonomy of the Individual - Igbo Culture as a Case Study, (Bern: Peter Lang, 2005); Alex Jebadu, African Ancestral Veneration and the Possibility of its Incorporation into Catholic Devotion (Rome: Collegio del Verbo Divino, 2006).
+&lt;sup>68 Ferdinand, C. Ezekwonna, African Communitarian Ethic: The Basis for the Moral Conscience and Autonomy of the Individual - Igbo Culture as a Case Study, (Bern: Peter Lang, 2005); Alex Jebadu, African Ancestral Veneration and the Possibility of its Incorporation into Catholic Devotion (Rome: Collegio del Verbo Divino, 2006).

-Benson O. Igboin, "Revisiting the Basis of the Metaphysics of Ancestorship in Contemporary Africa" 19 In Danoye Oguntola-Laguda, ed.
+&lt;sup>69Benson O. Igboin, "Revisiting the Basis of the Metaphysics of Ancestorship in Contemporary Africa" In Danoye Oguntola-Laguda, ed.
 Death and Life after Death in African Philosophy and Religions: A Multidisciplinary Engagement (Harare: Africa Institute for Culture, Dialogue, Peace and Tolerance Studies, 2014), 79-97.